florib779/Roon/articles/images-and-artwork.md

 # Images and Artwork in Roon

-In [Roon](https://roonlabs.com/r/n6HeIaGsYUKKh60AONYs5Q) (Referral Link), all the images embedded in the file tags, are stored next to the audio files or stored in a folder called `artwork` or `scans` next to the files are displayed.
+In [Roon](https://roonlabs.com/r/n6HeIaGsYUKKh60AONYs5Q), all the images embedded in the file tags, are stored next to the audio files or stored in a folder called `artwork` or `scans` next to the files are displayed.
 This includes all images that include `cover`, `front` or `folder`.

 Related to [this post](https://community.roonlabs.com/t/has-liner-notes/55822/7) images will be showed in the following order on the album page: